 Text or picture messages also help you build relationships with your customers using personalized content.
 For example, a massage company may text a client after an appointment to ask how they’re feeling and offer a promotional discount on the next massage.

 You can even ask customers for candid feedback about how your company is performing.
 When customers feel valued by the company they’re doing business with, they’re more likely to come back for more.

 Almost every business can use SMS and MMS to improve relationships with their customers.
 The data shows that customers are more likely to respond to a text than an email.

 Gartner reports SMS open and response rates as high as 98% and 45%, respectively — in contrast to corresponding figures of 20% and 6% for email.

-We've included text and picture messaging with our Cloud Communications Professional, Enterprise, and Ultimate plans.
-It's one of the many advantages of using NextOS.
+We’ve included business VoIP texting and picture messaging with our popular business communication plans.
+It’s one of the many advantages of using Nextiva.

 The best part?
 Your team can manage their contacts and messages in one place with the Nextiva Mobile App.
 This helps employees provide amazing customer experiences over the phone, text, or chat.